cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 2. Compute P2 as `MAP(b[56:112])`.
 3. Return P1 + P2.

-The MAP function is defined on a 56-bytes string as:
+The MAP function is defined on a bytestring of 56 bytes in length as:

-1. Interpret the string as an integer r in little-endian representation.
+1. Interpret the bytestring as an integer r in little-endian representation.
    Reduce r modulo p to obtain a field element t.

 2. Process t as follows:

 ```